markreyesnz/BCDE102/README.md

 # BCDE102
-Electoral project from the course BCDE102 Introduction to Software Engineering.
+Electoral project using JavaScript, HTML, and CSS.
+Unit Testing conducted using Jasmine framework.